Rolling and wheeled creatures in fiction and legend: Wheeled creatures

 A 1997 novel in the Animorphs series, The Andalite Chronicles, includes an alien called a Mortron, composed of two separate entities: a yellow and black bottom half with four wheels, and a red, elongated head with razor-sharp teeth and concealed wings.

 The 2000 novel The Amber Spyglass, by English author Philip Pullman, features an alien race known as the Mulefa, which have diamond-shaped bodies with one leg at the front and back and one on each side.
 The Mulefa use large, disk-shaped seed pods as wheels.
 They mount the pods on bone axles on their front and back legs, while propelling themselves with their side legs.
 The Mulefa have a symbiotic relationship with the seed pod trees, which depend on the rolling action to crack open the pods and allow the seeds to disperse.

 In the 2000 novel Wheelers, by English mathematician Ian Stewart and reproductive biologist Jack Cohen, a Jovian species called "blimps" has developed the ability to biologically produce machines called "wheelers", which use wheels for locomotion.

 The children's television series Jungle Junction, which premiered in 2009, features hybrid jungle animals with wheels rather than legs; one such animal, Ellyvan, is a hybrid of an elephant and a van.
 These animals traverse their habitat on elevated highways.

+The 2011 video game Dark Souls features Wheel Skeletons (or "Bonewheels"), which wear a wooden-spiked wheel, allowing them to roll at high speed.

 The 2021 Japanese children's stop motion animated series Pui Pui Molcar features guinea pig/vehicle hybrids.
 They are sentient, but are shown being driven around on roads by humans.
 Although they have wheels, they are usually shown using them like feet to walk and run.